OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/preparing_your_system.md

   ```

   This starts python in your shell and exits from it again.
 The top line should indicate
-  that you are using a Python distribution provided by Anaconda.
+  that you are using a Python distribution provided by conda-forge.
 Here is an example
   output obtained on Linux:

   ```text